Surt/Granada/README.markdown

 Granada
 =====

-This is an Alpha version.
-No tested yet, handle with care [![Build Status](https://travis-ci.org/Surt/Granada.png?branch=develop)](https://travis-ci.org/Surt/Granada)
+This is an Beta version.
+No unit tested yet, handle with care
+[![Build Status](https://travis-ci.org/Surt/Granada.png?branch=develop)](https://travis-ci.org/Surt/Granada)

 Granada now becomes a extended version of Idiorm/Paris, adding eager and lazy loading and lot of minor additions and changes.
-Update to Idiorm/Paris v1.4.0
+Updated to Idiorm/Paris v1.4.0

 Added eager loading
 --------------------